MikhailCherepanovD/notification_telegram_sender/README.md

 * Implements simple logic of a Telegram bot that saved chat_id in Redis key-value storage to retain chat_id after a container restart;

-* Is a consumer of Apache Kafka and sends received messages in telegram.
+* Is a consumer of Apache Kafka, prepares and sends received messages in telegram.